prajwalnikam7131/SatyVista-Book-Your-Hotel/README.md

+## Live demo

+> Note: Please be patient while the website is loading.

+you can view the live version of the project  [here](https://satyvista-book-your-hotel.onrender.com/listings)

 # StayVista

 StayVista is a hotel booking web application built using modern web technologies.
 This project follows the MVC (Model-View-Controller) framework and includes CRUD operations for managing hotels and reviews.